Skip to main content

 If you have multiple parent GMC accounts to which you want to send your feed, add and set up multiple templates of the Google Content API for Shopping export to your site.

-2. Google Content API for Shopping (multi) - Use this option if you need to export one product feed to multiple sub-accounts within your parent GMC account.
+2. Google Content API for Shopping (multi) - Use this option to export one product feed to multiple sub-accounts within your parent GMC account.

 Tip